Estimated reading time: 6 minutes

-When I was young, I remember church being a place where the door was always open and visitors were welcome anytime of the day or night.
+When I was young, I remember church being a place where the door was always open and visitors were welcome any time of the day or night.

 “An ounce of prevention is worth a pound of cure.”
-Ben Franklin

-8 Steps to Tighten Church Security
+8 Tips To Tighten Church Security

 1. Have a Church Security Plan

-Planning is one of the most important first steps you can take to tighten church security.
-This involves writing a plan that answers the question “what should we do if…..” any given situation.
-This plan should be developed by key church leaders and added to a policy and procedure manual that can be updated as needed.
+This plan should be developed by key church leaders and added to a policy and procedure manual that should be updated regularly.

-2. Develop Church Security Ministry Team
+2. Develop A Security Team

 4. Controlled Hours of Operation